1HanMoyun1/Rollback-Mod/README.md

 ## English

 This mod was originally exclusive content for the "Minefading" special episode of *Relics of the Fading City*.
-It can be used in other modpacks, but you must credit the original author, and commercial use is strictly prohibited.
+It can be used in other modpacks, but you must credit the original author.

 The core mechanic of this mod is death rollback: when the player dies, they return to the nearest checkpoint before death rather than the spawn point.